-lemony zucchini carbonara with chilli
+Lemony zucchini carbonara with chilli

 I’m a massive fan of carbonara and have thoroughly enjoyed playing around making vegetarian recipes for it.
-This one is based on my lemony spinach carbonara which I am besotted with, but in both cases, guanciale could be added it you felt it needed that bacon edge.
+This lemony zucchini carbonara with chilli is based on my lemony spinach carbonara , which I am besotted with, but in both cases, guanciale could be added it you felt it needed that bacon edge.

 This lemony zucchini carbonara is a quick and easy recipe to whip up in the middle of the week.
 You could replace the parsley with basil and add more of any of the elements to suit your taste.

-lemony zucchini carbonara with chilli
+Lemony zucchini carbonara with chilli

 Ingredients

-- 250 g pasta optional gluten free
+- 250 grams pasta optional gluten free

-- 2 T olive oil
+- 2 Tbsp olive oil

 - 3 cups thinly sliced zucchini